kodtld/Markov-s-Letters/documentation/testing.md

   - Also tested negative return in case there's not enough data to generate N state Ngrams.

 ### Performance
-At the moment there's performance tests for the basic functionality of the trie such as:
+There's also performance tests for the operations of the trie such as:
 - Inserting the books into the trie.
 - Generating Ngrams with different degrees.